 In fact, many developers have created third-party blocks that you can add to Gutenberg’s default collection of blocks.

-Our Ultimate Addons for Gutenberg, for instance, gives you access to blocks like info box, advanced heading, price lists, social share, star rating, and more.
+Our Spectra, for instance, gives you access to blocks like info box, advanced heading, price lists, social share, star rating, and more.

 Brizy offers several advanced features for free.
 These include built-in visual contact forms, the option to turn any block into a slider, and global blocks.
 Even compared with other third party page builders, these features are impressive.